30 Days of Night: Dark Days: Plot

 A year after the Alaskan town of Barrow's (now Utqiagvik) population was decimated by vampires during its annual month-long polar night, Stella Oleson (Kiele Sanchez) travels the world trying to convince others that vampires exist.
 She is fully aware of the risk to her life that her work could bring but does not care due to her grief over the death of her husband, Eben.

 Following instructions from a mysterious individual named Dane, she travels to Los Angeles to give a lecture on the existence of vampires.
 Aware that vampires are in attendance when she speaks, she activates overhead ultraviolet lamps that incinerate several of the vampires in the audience, in front of the humans.
 She is quickly arrested and harassed by Agent Norris, who she learns is one of the human followers of the vampires, charged with keeping their activities covered up.
 After her release from custody, she returns to her hotel to find Paul (Rhys Coiro), Amber (Diora Baird) and Todd (Harold Perrineau), sent by Dane to recruit her to hunt the vampire queen, Lilith.
 As Lilith is responsible for the vampires' every move and for keeping them hidden, the hunters are convinced that once she is eliminated, the vampires will fall into dormancy.
-When Stella learns that Lilith was responsible for the slaughter at Barrow, she agrees to meet Dane (Ben Cotton), and is shocked to discover that he too is a vampire.
+When Stella learns that Lilith was responsible for the slaughter at Barrow, she agrees to meet Dane (Ben Cotton), and is shocked to discover that he is a vampire too.
 Due to a superficially inflicted wound, he has maintained a grasp of humanity, only drinking blood from packaged hospital stocks he keeps.
 Stella hesitates to join a plan to attack a vampire nest, but Paul eventually convinces her, revealing that vampires were responsible for his daughter's death and the resulting divorce from his wife.

 The following day, the four hunters enter a vampire orgy nest, only to be ambushed by a group of them.
 During their attempt to flee, Todd is bitten.
 After the four lock themselves in a cellar, Todd turns into a vampire.
 When Paul hesitates to act against his friend, Stella kills him by smashing in his head with a cinder block.
 The trio decide to wait for nightfall, when the vampires leave to feed, in order to make their escape.
 After night falls, Dane comes and frees them.
 On their way out, they capture a vampire and interrogate him with the ultraviolet lamps, eventually following him back to another nest.
 They invade the nest and rescue Jennifer, a captive being used as a feeding station.
 Jennifer's knowledge of Lilith's lair being aboard a ship in the bay allows the hunters to plan an attack on Lilith directly.
 Returning to Dane's place, Stella and Paul have sex.